20centcroak/PyCroakTools/presentation/README.md

 # Presentation module

+**Note** Before using this module, have a look to the easyPresentation module.
+It may be easier to use despite it requires more libraries (including this module).

 ## Description

 The presentation module allows the easy creation of revealjs presentations from text, markdown or image files defining the slides.